hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 Optional filters

 - `timestamp` Return the historical state of the contract.
-Supports all the operators but returns the latest version of that contract within that time range.
+Supports all the operators but returns the latest version of the contract within that time range.

 ### List Contract Results